zachhhhh/WhisperLiveKit/README.md

 2. **Buffering Indication**: Improves streaming display by showing the current processing status, providing users with immediate feedback.

-3. **Javascript Client implementation**: Functionnal and minimalist MediaRecorder implementation that can be copied on your client side
+3. **Javascript Client implementation**: Functionnal and minimalist MediaRecorder implementation that can be copied on your client side.

 4. **MLX Whisper backend**: Integrates the alternative backend option MLX Whisper, optimized for efficient speech recognition on Apple silicon.